 Numerous software and hardware issues can affect Windows boot time negatively.
 Slow boot time is one of the most common problems on Windows systems.
-Let’s discuss few steps here to fix slow boot time in Windows 10.
+Let’s discuss a few steps here to fix slow boot time in Windows 10.

-1. Enable Fast Startup option
+1. Enable the Fast Startup option

 This built-in feature helps you speed up your system boot time significantly.
-To enable this, go to the Start menu and type Power Options in run dialog box.
+To enable this, go to the Start menu and type Power Options in the run dialog box.
 Select the Power menu from the options and click on ‘Choose what the power buttons do’ in the left panel.
 Provide administration permission (if any) to change the settings on this page.
 Now click on “Change settings that are currently unavailable” and select the option called “Turn on fast startup” and ‘Save Changes’ to enable settings.

 2. Tweak Virtual Memory settings